shvets/linux_provision/README.md

 docker run -d -p 42222:22 -p 9292:9292 --name demo demo
 ```

 As you can see, we map port 22 inside docker to port 42222 outside.
-It means that when we hit port 42222
-with regular telnet tool, we'll hit service inside docker.
+It means that when we hit port 42222 with regular telnet tool, we'll hit service inside the docker.

-Now you can access virtual machine via ssh:
+You can access virtual machine via ssh:

 ```bash
 ssh vagrant@192.168.59.103 -p 42222
 ssh root@192.168.59.103 -p 42222
 ```

-Now you can do provision - it's exactly the same as with Vagrant:
+Now you can do your provision - it's exactly the same as with Vagrant example:'
+'
 ```bash
 thor linux_install:prepare
 thor linux_install:rvm